What the World Needs More: Social Interest

 As I remember my mother when growing up, she always seemed busy trying to help other people.
 Margaret was content in her life, even though it was not easy for her and my father to raise six children with meager financial means.
 When I was young, I would sometimes wonder how she could enjoy life when making so many sacrifices.

-Individuals with elevated social interest show cooperative, constructive, and contributing activity in the context of relationships with others.
+Individuals with elevated social interest show cooperative, constructive, and contributing activity in the context of empathetic relationships.
 Although social interest is recognizable in a person's early childhood, it can also be nurtured and developed over the life course.
 Encouraging children to be sensitive to the needs of others and try to understand the perspectives of other people is essential to stimulate the growth of the personality dimension.

 While social interest has altruistic elements, a sense of psychological well-being accrues from transcending self-centered preoccupations.
 Finding meaning and purpose in life by participating in endeavors beyond oneself is a key aspect of social interest.
 Belonging to groups also reduces a sense of isolation and loneliness that can be a part of the human condition.